TomMaullin/BLMM/README.md

 ### Model Comparison

+**Note:** The code described in this section is currently not supported.
+Please contact Tom Maullin for further information.

 `BLMM-py` also offers model comparison for nested single-factor models via Likelihood Ratio Tests under a `50:50` chi^2 mixture distribtuion assumption (c.f.
 Linear Mixed Models for Longitudinal Data.
 2000.
 Verbeke, G. & Molenberghs, G. Chapter 6 Section 3.).
 To compare the output of two single-factor models in `BLMM-py` (or the output of a single-factor model from `BLMM-py` with the output of a corresponding linear model run using [`BLM-py`](https://github.com/TomMaullin/BLM)) run the following command:

 ```